Santulario/hello-world/README.md

 Hello to all!
 I'm learning how to use Github.
-I hope it woul be usefull.
+I hope it would be usefull.